-The Eliixa+ 8k sensor is composed of two pairs of sensitive lines.
+The Eliixa+ 16k sensor is composed of two pairs of sensitive lines.
 Each pair of lines use the same Analog to Digital Column converter (ADC Column).
-An appropriate (embedded) Time delay in the exposure between each line allows combining two successive exposures in order to double the sensitivity of a single line.
+An appropriate (embedded) Time delay in the exposure between each line this allows to combine two successive exposures in order to double the sensitivity of a single line.

-This Time Delay Exposure is used only in the 4S multi-line modes (4 Lines) and also in the three binning modes, as described below.
+This Time Delay Exposure is used only in the 4S multi-line modes (4 Lines) as described below.

-The 8192 Pixels of the whole sensor are divided in 2 blocks of 4096 pixels.
+The 16384 Pixels of the whole sensor are divided in 4 blocks of 4096 pixels.

-2.3 Sensor modes
+2.3 Multi-Lines modes